What is an irrevocable trust?

-An irrevocable trust is created by a grantor, which cannot be revoked or amended by the grantor during their lifetime or at the time of the grantor’s death.
+An irrevocable trust, created by a grantor, is a type of trust that cannot be revoked or amended by the grantor during their lifetime or at the time of the grantor’s death.
 Once the irrevocable trust is created, it can only be amended or modified in accordance with the Pennsylvania Uniform Trust Act.

-Property that is transferred into an irrevocable trust is no longer part of the grantor’s estate, and so, therefore, does not contribute to the value of the grantor’s taxable estate under the Internal Revenue Code.
+Property that is transferred into an irrevocable trust is no longer part of the grantor’s estate, and therefore does not contribute to the value of the grantor’s taxable estate under the Internal Revenue Code.

-An irrevocable trust can protect assets for special needs beneficiaries (individuals who are legally disabled and receiving medical assistance or Supplemental Security Income benefits).
+An irrevocable trust can protect assets for beneficiaries with special needs (individuals who are legally disabled and receiving medical assistance or Supplemental Security Income benefits).
 The grantor may design their irrevocable trust in a way to avoid disqualifying their beneficiaries from government assistance, including Medicare, Medicaid and Social Security.

 Once created, an irrevocable trust cannot be modified, revoked, terminated, or annulled.
 Should the grantor’s priorities, goals, financial situation, or family relationships change, the original terms of the irrevocable trust remain.

-Once a grantor moves their assets into an irrevocable trust, the grantor loses control over the assets and the trust, administered by a disinterested trustee who is not the grantor, now owns the assets.
-If the grantor’s financial situation changes, the grantor, also the beneficiary is subject to the discretion of the trustee in most respects.
+Once a grantor moves their assets into an irrevocable trust, the grantor loses control over the assets and the trust — administered by a disinterested trustee, who is not the grantor — now owns the assets.
+If the grantor’s financial situation changes, both grantor and beneficiary are subject to the discretion of the trustee, in most respects.

 What are the key differences between a revocable trust and an irrevocable trust?